So, what gets you out of bed? Can rediscovering your passion help you heal?Tweet

-Secondly, while it’s true that it’s less than Ideal, I have however, been fortune enough to have a passion to help others.
-This life-long desire to help has been strong enough to fight its way past depression’s mindset; to overcome to some degree the hellish ride of PTSD and push past my fear of everything thanks to anxiety.
+Secondly, while it’s true that it’s less than Ideal, I have however, been fortunate enough to have a passion to help others.
+This life-long desire to help has been strong enough to fight its way past depression’s mindset, to overcome to some degree the hellish ride of PTSD and push past my fear of everything thanks to anxiety.

 When I finally put the two together, it gave me a little something I like to call purpose.
 Essentially, I took lemons and made lemonade.
 Or at least, that’s what I try to do every day.

 Grab your copy of Lemonade Stand Vol. III here.

 When I look at all the things that keep me going, my desire to help others is near the top.
 For instance, this blog, The Road To Mental Wellness, gives me a reason to put my feet on the floor every morning.
 The prospect that I might be inspiring or helpful to others in some way gives me a reason to get out of bed.
 Perhaps even more important, it gave me the strength to stay out of bed.
 At least more often.
 More is good, right?

 So, what gives you purpose?
 What gets you out of bed in the morning, the afternoon or even after a week?
 The good thing about searching for your meaning is, your efforts can give you, at a minimum, a temporary purpose.
 This may energize you enough to not only start your search, but it may be the catalyst that keeps you going.
 Putting in the time, you will spark a whole new love for something.